Phyks/libbmc/README.md

 which is using it to loop through all the available identifier types, to fetch for them in the paper and retrieve BibTeX from it.

+You can also write a specific citation extraction module for this repository in `libbmc/citations/repositories/{REPOSITORY}.py`.

 ## License